 During a prior year, pursuant to a recommendation of the Advisory Board and an offer of additional funds for the Trust from the Minister of Forests, Lands and Natural Resource Operations, the Trustee transferred all remaining funds in the Administration Fund, the Contractor Mitigation Fund and the Forest Worker Mitigation Fund to the newly created 2011 Contractor Mitigation Fund of the Trust.
-The purpose of this Fund is to provide relief to contractors that were assessed and paid or still owe income taxes on the contractor mitigation amounts previously received from the Trust.
-During the year, the Trustee made disbursements of \$58,052 to beneficiaries.
-As at December 31, 2016, the remaining amount to accrue for the resulting contractor tax liability is indeterminable, as the assessment by the CRA is still in a preliminary stage.
+The purpose of this Fund is to provide relief to contractors that were assessed and paid, or still owe income taxes on the contractor mitigation amounts previously received from the Trust.
+During the year ended December 31, 2017, the Trustee made disbursements of \$nil (2016 - \$58,052) to beneficiaries.
+As at December 31, 2017, the remaining amount to accrue for the resulting contractor tax liability is indeterminable, as the assessment by the CRA is still in a preliminary stage.
+The trustee estimates that the distrubution to the beneficiaries will be between \$1,000,000.00 and \$1,300,000.00.
 The Minister has committed to advance funds to the Trust to enable it to meet any shortfall.